-Children process IDs: 17664 17663 17665.
-Total elapsed time: 2658ms
+Done waiting on children: 17664 17663 17665.
+Total elapsed time:2658ms

 On a four-core system, the elapsed time is the time of the longest command.
 Since the other two processes run in parallel, there is a time savings.

 The duration of each command is printed after the output: